 This database provides extensive coverage of such topics as world religions, major denominations, biblical studies, religious history, epistemology, political philosophy, philosophy of language, moral philosophy and the history of philosophy.
 Religion & Philosophy Collection offers more than 300 full text journals, including more than 250 peer-reviewed titles, making it an essential tool for researchers and students of theology and philosophical studies.
 This database is updated daily via EBSCOhost.

-Focusing on substantial collections of original archival material - manuscript, typescript and ephemera, from key libraries in Britain and America, Rock and Roll provides the primary sources that will enable students and scholars to examine key issues and events of 1950-1975.
+Focusing on substantial collections of original archival material (manuscript, typescript, and ephemera) from key libraries in Britain and America, Rock and Roll, Counterculture, Peace and Protest provides the primary sources that will enable students and scholars to examine key issues and events of 1950-1975.

 This reference provides a comprehensive and accessible introduction to film and film studies, covering such aspects as production, national traditions, studios, genres, critical theory and film history.